Operating a Food Business

 Overview of Food Act 2014

-The central feature of the new Act is a sliding scale where businesses that are a higher risk from a food safety point of view will operate under more stringent food safety requirements and checks than lower risk food businesses.
+The central feature of the Food Act is a sliding scale where businesses that are higher risk from a food safety point of view operate under more stringent food safety requirements and checks than lower risk food businesses.

-Higher-risk food businesses – for example those that prepare and sell meals or sell raw meat or seafood – will operate under a written food control plan (FCP).
-In the plan businesses identify food safety risks and steps they need to take to manage these risks.
-The FCP can be based on a template or business owners can develop their own plan to suit their individual business.
+Higher-risk food businesses – for example those that prepare and sell meals or sell raw meat or seafood – operate under a written food control plan (FCP).
+In the FCP, businesses identify food safety risks and steps they need to take to manage these risks.
+The FCP can be based on a template or business owners can develop their own to suit their individual business.

-Businesses that produce or sell low to medium risk foods – like non-alcoholic beverages, for example – will come under national programmes.
+Businesses that produce or sell low to medium risk foods – like non-alcoholic beverages – come under national programmes.
 There are three levels of national programmes, based on the level of food safety risk.

-Businesses under national programmes won’t have to register a written plan, but will have to make sure they are following the requirements for producing safe food that will be set out in regulations.
-This includes having to register their business details, keep minimal records and have periodic checks.
+Businesses under national programmes don’t have to register a written plan but do have to make sure they are following the requirements for producing safe food set out in regulations.
+This includes registering their business details, keeping minimal records and having periodic checks.

-The new Act provides a clear exemption to allow Kiwi traditions like fundraising sausage sizzles or home baking at school fairs to take place.
-The only rule will be that food that is sold must be safe.
+The Food Act provides a clear exemption to allow Kiwi traditions like fundraising sausage sizzles or home baking at school fairs to take place.
+The only rule is that food that is sold must be safe.

-Growing food for personal use, sharing it with others or ‘bring a plate’ to a club committee meeting, or providing lunch for a visiting sports team or social group, is outside the scope of the Food Act.
+Growing food for personal use, sharing it with others, ‘bring a plate’ to a club committee meeting, or providing lunch for a visiting sports team or social group, is outside the scope of the Food Act.
 The Act only covers food that is sold or traded.